 Some young people find cycling a good form of exercise with the added benefit that it also helps them to get around.

-School PE lesson
+School PE lessons

 Most PE teachers are grateful if parents explain what a child can or can’t do at the beginning of each school year.
-It is also important for the child to take on this responsibility as they get older so that they can build a greater understanding of what their body can or can’t do.
+It is also important for young people to take on this responsibility themselves as they get older so that they can build a greater understanding of what their body can or can’t do.

 This section of the lesson warms up the muscles ready to play sport.
 As long as there is no running laps around the sports field, a little bit of a jog will warm up the legs.